 “We used to use LinkedIn to try to drive people to other content on other platforms or our website but we’ve seen our results and our clients’ results drastically improve when we focused on making zero-click content.
 We design our LinkedIn content so it’s optimized for the platform and the user gets value without having to click on anything.”

 The more engagement posts generate, the more successful Reinesch’s company page is.
 “Engagement from our ICP is the most critical.
-If our ideal customers are commenting, sharing, and engaging with our content, then that is a massive win.
+If our ideal customers or even their managers are commenting, sharing, and engaging with our content, then that is a massive win.
 It tends to translate to pipeline as well when those users are in the market to buy services that we offer.”

 Just like other social media platforms, LinkedIn can help a lot with building brand awareness.
 Organic reach is much higher than in Facebook, for example.
 Useful content that tackles the audience’s pain points spot-on, you can reach a significant number of users without spending any money on ads.